Joyfer/letsplaytgther/README.md

 # letsplaytgther
-Aplicación para ver videos online con otras personas usando NodeJS, templates ejs y websockets.
+Application to watch online videos with other people using NodeJS, templates ejs and websockets

-#YoutubeAPI
+#YoutubeAPI's
-Creado usando Youtube Player API y Youtube Search List API.
+Built with Youtube Player API and Youtube Search List API.